pureliani/formix/README.md

 * `value`: A function that returns the current value of the field.
 * `setValue`: A function to update the value of the field.
 * `meta`: A function that returns the current metadata state of the field.
+The metadata includes:
+  * `touched`: A boolean indicating whether the field has been interacted with.
+  * `dirty`: A boolean indicating whether the field's value has changed from its initial value.
+  * `loading`: A boolean indicating whether the field is in a loading state.
+  * `disabled`: A boolean indicating whether the field is currently disabled.
+  * `readOnly`: A boolean indicating whether the field is in a read-only state.
+  * `show`: A boolean indicating whether the field should be displayed.
 * `setMeta`: A function to update the metadata state of the field.
 * `errors`: A function that returns an array of current validation errors for the field.
-* `status`: A function that returns the current status of the field (isSettingValue, isSettingMeta).
+* `status`: A function that returns the current status of the field.
+The status includes:
+  * `isSettingValue`: A boolean indicating whether the field's value is currently being updated asynchronously.
+  * `isSettingMeta`: A boolean indicating whether the field's metadata is currently being updated asynchronously.
 * `reset`: A function to reset the field to its initial value.
 * `wasModified`: A function that returns whether the field has been modified from its initial value.
 * `isRequired`: A function that returns whether the field is required based on the form schema.